Skip to content

-With your Brand’s history complete with the brand book, it’s time to start distilling the keywords for your brand.
-If you haven’t done this exercise yet, a Word Cloud is an excellent way to tease them out.
+With your Brand’s history complete with the brand book, it’s time to start distilling the keywords for your Brand.
+If you haven’t done this exercise yet, a Word Cloud is an excellent way to tease them.

 Identify Brand Keywords for the Brand Book